 - From Chrome’s main menu: Click “Customize and control Google Chrome” in the upper right corner, then select More Tools > Developer Tools.

 From the command line: Automate your Lighthouse runs via shell scripts, using it as an extension of Google Chrome.
 Click the Lighthouse icon next to the Chrome address bar.

 As a Node module: Incorporate Lighthouse into your continuous integration systems.

 From a web UI: Run Lighthouse and link to reports without installing a thing.
 In this version, you can insert the URL in the Measure page to run the audit.
 It will take a few seconds, and you should see the detailed reporting with the overall scoring.

 Put simply, Lighthouse is a website monitoring and evaluation tool that runs audits for performance, accessibility, progressive web apps, SEO, and a lot more (it tests more than 75 metrics in total).
 These data metrics cover nearly everything you need to know to fix up the website and make it more appealing and visible.

-The performance metric mainly deals with speed, latency, resources optimization etc. First Contentful Paint is a measure of how long it takes for the content of any kind to appear onscreen.
+The performance metric mainly deals with speed, latency, resources optimization etc. First Contentful Paint is a measure of how long it takes for content of any kind to appear onscreen.

 - First Meaningful Paint: The duration required for the first meaningful content to appear onscreen.
 A lower score indicates that the page is faster.